Kid-friendly fun on the Mississippi Gulf Coast

 Who doesn’t love a waterpark?
 Gulf Islands features wild rides, miles of slides, and fun for all ages.
 There are a number of attractions just for families with young children:

 • Lil’ Pelican’s Bay features water cannons, giant squirt guns, and two open flume body slides totaling over 140 feet long.
-A huge bucket of water fills and tips throughout the day, and the shallow 200-square-foot wading area is perfect for small pelicans and parents.
+A huge bucket of water fills and tips throughout the day.
+The shallow 200-square-foot wading area is also perfect for small pelicans and parents.

 • The Ship Island Wreck is great for kids 2 years old and older as they navigate unexpected twists and turns to a fun splash down.